8bitprodigy/nrpnc/README.md

 - `^` exponent

-### Stack operators:
+### Variadic operators:

-`NRPNRC` also has variants to do cumulative operations to the whole stack:
+`NRPNC` also has variants to do cumulative operations to the whole stack:

 - `++` sums the whole stack together